zuikenai/rethinkdb/src/rdb_protocol/ql2.md

 The server's response to your query will take the following form:

 1. The 8-byte token of the query the response corresponds to.
-2. The length of the response as a 4-byte little-endian-encoded integer.
+2. The length of the JSON-encoded response as a 4-byte little-endian-encoded integer.
 3. The JSON encoding of the `Response` itself.